-- To conduct a pending or ongoing investigation without any disruption or alteration in possible evidence.
+- To conduct a pending investigation or ongoing investigation without any disruption or alteration in possible evidence.

 - To protect and preserve sensitive information and resources.

-If an employee has to be investigated for some matter or has been causing some disruption in the workplace, their supervisor may request the Human Resource Consultant to analyse the situation and determine whether or not approved for administrative leave for the employee should be taken.
+If an employee has to be investigated due to an allegation or has been causing some disruption in the workplace, their supervisor may request the Human Resources Consultant to analyse the situation and determine whether or not approved for investigative leave for the employee should be taken.

-However, before requesting approval, it must be established that either the employee’s presence in the workplace is hampering the investigation or their behaviour is causing significant disruption for other people around them.
+However, before requesting approval, it must be established that either the employee’s presence in the workplace is hampering the investigation or their behavior is causing significant disruption for other people around them.

 What are Employee Rights Regarding Administrative Leave?